-MFARE students not only develop the analytical skills to address these issues, but also the ability to communicate such complicated issues to diverse audiences.
+Students develop the analytical skills to address these issues, and the ability to communicate such complicated issues to diverse audiences.

 CAREER OPPORTUNITIES:

 - Policy analyst or consultant in government, private sector, civil society and/or within an international organization. - Business analyst in the private sector.